pektin/jam/docs/jam/dependent-types.rst

 A set of assumptions can be applied to any value in Jam.
 These assumptions must hold when using the type.
-An assumption can be any derivative value that results in a boolean (such as a method call).
+An assumption can be any derivative value that results in a boolean (such as a method call, or comparison).

 Syntax
 ======